WinterSnowfall/gog_gles/README.md

 The scan can be stopped at any point in time and will resume from where it left off once you run it again.
 You can, in theory, increase the thread count in the *gog_products_scan.conf* file to speed things up, but you risk getting throttled or even getting your IP temporarily banned by GOG.
 Sticking with the defaults is recommended.

-**7.** Populate initial installer & patch data (*installer/file table*) - this info will be extracted from the data previously collected during the full product id scan:
+**7.** Populate initial installer & patch data (*file table*) - this info will be extracted from the data previously collected during the full product id scan:
 ```
 python3 gog_products_scan.py -e
 ```

-**8.** Do an initial query of (Galaxy) builds using all the previously extracted product ids
+**8.** Do an initial query of (Galaxy) builds using all the previously extracted product ids:
 ```
 python3 gog_builds_scan.py -p
 ```